BCM-GCID/Capture_benchmarking_paper/README.md

 3. Figure 3 compares genome coverage post-capture vs pre-capture.
 <details>
  <summary>4.
 Figure 4 shows the breadth of coverage (20x) for each sample. </summary>
-## Breadth of 20x coverage
+### Breadth of 20x coverage

-To calculate the breadth of coverage, first we perform the alignmetns of the reads to a given reference genome (see below), and then we use samtools depth to calculate the coverage at each individual base in the genome.
+To calculate the breadth of coverage, we first align the reads to a given reference genome (see below), and then use `samtools depth` to calculate the coverage at each base across the genome.

-We used bwa mem for alignments, and different reference genomes.
-For RSV, we used the reference for RSV/A and RSV/B that were recently published by our group [here](https://academic.oup.com/ve/article/10/1/vead086/7503540).
-For Norovirus, we used the specific assembled genome from each sample (assembled using capture probes) as a reference.
-For calculating the coverage, we used a filter for minimum mapping quality of 20 phreds (-q 20).
+For the alignments, we used `bwa mem` and different reference genomes depending on the virus.
+For RSV, we used the RSV/A and RSV/B reference genomes that were recently published by our group, which can be found [here](https://academic.oup.com/ve/article/10/1/vead086/7503540).
+For Norovirus, we used the assembled genome from each sample (assembled using capture probes) as a reference.
+To ensure quality, we applied a filter for a minimum mapping quality of 20 Phred scores (`-q 20`) when calculating the coverage.

+Here’s the code we used for the alignment and coverage calculation:

  ```
 # Performing alignment for each sample